A look at Class 1A IHSA softball’s final four

 Quick stats: The Norsemen have scored 9.0 runs a game this season, have plated double-digit tallies in 18 contests, and are hitting .341 as a team.
 On defense, Newark has allowed only 73 opponents to cross the plate and have given up five or fewer runs in 33 games.

-In a few sentences: The Newark softball program will join the baseball, boys and girls basketball and volleyball programs as those to bring home state finals hardware.
-The Norsemen, which have outscored their opponents 88-24 during a current 12-game winning streak, have smashed 37 home runs as a team.
+In a few sentences: The Newark softball program will join the baseball, boys and girls basketball, and volleyball programs as those to bring home state finals hardware.
+The Norsemen, who have outscored their opponents 88-24 during a current 12-game winning streak, have smashed 37 home runs as a team.

 ILLINI BLUFFS TIGERS